EricGomesGregory/DnD-Wulfgar/Wulfgar/Lore/Geography/KingsPlains/FreeCities/Birchtown.md

 The following are the most notable locations of the town of Birchtown.

 #### Hall of Scales
-The Hall of Scales is the largest building of Birchtown, located in the center of the town's burg,...
+The Hall of Scales is the largest building of Birchtown, located in the center of the town's burg, is a massive U shaped two storry building.
+The first floor is a large hall with two entrances located at either side of the U, the hall is populated with small shops that rent the space.
+The second floor is the home and office of the Coppereye merchant family.

 #### Hall of Hands